Canis Lupus, Wolf art by Steven Paul Carlson

 The Grey Wolf of the Americas – The Recovery

-Historically, few animals have been as misunderstood as the wolf and, as a result, it has been brought dangerously close to extinction.
-Because of the champion efforts of naturalists, wild life advocates, and the support and financial giving of wolf lovers, the tide is turning; the protection and recovery of the grey wolf population in America is proving to be very successful.
+Historically, few animals have been as misunderstood as the wolf, and, as a result, it has been brought dangerously close to extinction.
+Because of the champion efforts of naturalists, wildlife advocates, and the support and financial contributions of wolf lovers, the tide is turning; the protection and recovery of the grey wolf population in America is proving very successful.
 I am proud that my home state of Minnesota has taken such a strong leadership role in these efforts!

 Canis Lupus V is the new addition to the Hidden Creations Wolf series and is a celebration of the efforts of so many who have given so much of themselves to help in the recovery of the American grey wolf.

-Graphite on board 20 X 32 by Steven Paul Carlson, hand colored Gicleé prints available.
+Graphite on board 20 x 32 by Steven Paul Carlson, hand colored Gicleé prints available at: https://www.legendarycreations.com https://www.stevenpaulcarlsonart.com

 (March 24, 1874 – October 31, 1926)